legalese/openfisca-aotearoa/l4/README.md

 - expand the expressiveness of the natural language generation to more closely approximate statutory English; support other dialects as well

 - output to other natural languages like Québécois

+- output to LegalRuleML

+- output to other languages like XAlgorithms and Accord Project's Ergo

 - output to Excel format with formulas built in